HIV/AIDS patients sexually exploited by executives of Ghanaian NGO - Global Fund report

 Ghana Network Association of People Living with HIV (NAP+), which receives Global Fund grants indirectly from other partners, has refused to respond to the allegations.

-The Global Fund is a group of governments, civil society and private sector partners which invests around $4 billion a year to fight infectious diseases.
+The Global Fund is a group of governments, civil society and private sector partners which invests around $4 billion annually to fight infectious diseases.

 The investigators noted that the abuse was first reported internally in July 2019 but it was something that had happened between 2010 and 2019 and its activities were linked to Global Fund grants.